ArchanaSenthilvel/FaceTracker-AI/README.md

-# FaceTracker-AI---Intelligent-Visitor-Counter-with-Auto-Registration
+# FaceTracker AI Intelligent Visitor Counter with Auto Registration
 An AI-powered system that automatically detects, recognizes, tracks, and counts unique visitors in video streams using YOLOv8, InsightFace, and MongoDB.

-## ✨ Features
+### ✨ Features

 ✅ Real-time Face Detection using YOLOv8
 ✅ Face Recognition with InsightFace